Light-J/Eventzoom/README.md

 * A disqus instance (for now, a default is provided)
 * Have a twilio instance set up (details in .env should be good enough)
 * Have a Stripe account set up (Demo details set up in config)
+* A bit.ly generic API token (one in config is fine)

 ### Sample accounts